ivanfoo/platform-101/kubernetes/lab-02/README.md

 GET /words
 ```

-The docker image is `platform101/speaker-api` and we want to run 2 replicas of this container in production for high availability reasons.
+The docker image is `platform101/speaker-api` and we want to run 2 replicas of this container in production bacause of high availability reasons.
 Create a manifest file and apply it with `kubectl`.
 In the containers section, remember to expose the port 8080 as this is where the service is listening to :)
 ```
 containers:
   - name: speaker-api